hyunjoobaee/2017-scholarship/README.md

 # scholarship_2017
 Big Data Analysis in the department of statistics in Korea University (2017)

-I analyzed IBM (Internet Movie Database) in 2017.
-The analysis was performed through 3 stages.
+The analysis of IBM (Internet Movie Database) in 2017 was performed through 3 stages.

 1. Removing the unnecessary variables through PCA and CFA.